Building STEM talent

 The PIRE researchers and international collaborators give guest seminars to a wide audience of undergraduate and graduate science and engineering students and researchers from CUNY schools as well as neighboring institutions such as Columbia University, New York University, Manhattan College, and Cooper Union.
 For some seminar topics, the general public will be invited as well.

 Improving our society

-Advances will be made in experimental methods and computational tools utilizing Molecular Dynamics and lattice Boltzmann models for studying multi-scale, multi-phase problems in complex fluids.
+Advances have been made in experimental methods and computational tools utilizing Molecular Dynamics and lattice Boltzmann models for studying multi-scale, multi-phase problems in complex fluids.
 This will lead to not only improvements in energy efficiency in different industries, e.g., petroleum and refrigeration, but also in better quality of food products.